Living Building Tours

-Did you know the Hitchcock Center is a Living Building?
-It is the 23rd building in the world and the 4th in Massachusetts to achieve the Certified Living Building designation!
-It is designed to model systems in nature, it’s net zero energy and water, has composting toilets, and has been made with responsibly sourced non-toxic materials.
-Come find out what makes our building a special teaching tool empowering visitors to ask, “what does sustainability look like in the built environment and in my community?”
+Living Building Challenge asks, what if every single act of design and construction made the world a better place?
+The Hitchcock Center is the 23rd building in the world and the 4th in Massachusetts to achieve the Certified Living Building designation!
+It is designed to model systems in nature, it is net zero energy and water, has composting toilets, and has been made with responsibly sourced non-toxic materials.
+Find out what makes our building a special teaching tool empowering visitors to ask, “what does sustainability look like in the built environment and in my community?”
+We’ll explore the systems and features of the building.
 Bring your questions so we can learn together.
 Tours typically last from 1-1.5 hours.

 While you’re here, check out our neighbors over at the R.W.
 Kern Center at Hampshire College, another Living Building Challenge project.